arcbjorn/cpp-ondisk-nosql-db/README.md

-# NoSQL Database
+# IshikuraDB（石蔵）
+> In Japanese: *Stone Storehouse*

-A high-performance, ACID-compliant NoSQL database written in C++ with enterprise-grade security features.
+A high-performance, ACID-compliant database written in C++ with enterprise-grade security features.

 ## Features